 In addition, Jenkintown is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are people who are both educated and wealthy, and thus tend to be older, richer, and more established than young professionals.
 "Urban sophisticates" is not just about being educated and well-off financially: it is a point of view and state of mind, one that you might call 'urbaneness'.
 But such people can and do regularly live in small towns, suburbs and rural areas, as well as in big cities.
 They read, support the arts and high-end shops, and love travel.

-One downside of living in Jenkintown is that it can take a long time to commute to work.
-In Jenkintown, the average commute to work is 31.50 minutes, which is quite a bit higher than the national average.
-On the other hand, local public transit is widely used in the borough, so leaving the car at home and taking transit is often a viable alternative.
-In addition, it is also a pedestrian-friendly borough.
-Many of Jenkintown’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
+In Jenkintown, however, the average commute to work is quite long.
+On average, people spend 30.36 minutes each day getting to work, which is significantly higher than the national average.
+One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
+In addition, the borough is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.

+Jenkintown is a somewhat ethnically-diverse borough.
 The people who call Jenkintown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jenkintown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Jenkintown include German, English, Italian, and Polish.
+Important ancestries of people in Jenkintown include German, Italian, English, and Polish.

 The most common language spoken in Jenkintown is English.
 Other important languages spoken here include Spanish and Russian.